Enter Zip Code (5 digits):

 Melissa has worked extensively in theatre, concerts, and voice-overs.
 She was Eponine in the Broadway National tour of LES MISERABLES and is the singing voice of Barbie for films, toys, albums and commercials, including the animated features “Barbie as the Island Princess” and “Barbie as the Princess and the Pauper.”
 She holds a Master of Music from CSULB and a B.A. in Music from UCLA.
 Melissa currently teaches voice in the the musical theatre department at Fullerton College.

 Brillante, a mother daughter piano team consisting of Lenora Brown and Heather Smits, perform Lenora’s own sparkling arrangements of beloved classical pieces.
 They were first place winners in the 2017 U.S. Classical International Piano Competition and performed at Carnegie Hall.
 Recently, they were featured artists at the International Mu Phi Epsilon Convention in Denver, the Temple Square Concert Series in Salt Lake, the 2019 MTNA fundraising banquet and the World Piano Conference in Serbia.

-University of Utah Professor and Steinway Artist, Lenora Ford Brown, has won international piano competitions and performed at Carnegie Hall, Steinway Hall and throughout the Far East.
+University of Utah Professor and Steinway Artist, Lenora Ford Brown, has won international piano competitions and performed at Carnegie Hall, Steinway Hall and throughout Asia.
 She is a certified Music Teachers National Association teacher and has been a soloist with the Utah Symphony.

 Heather Smits is a nationally certified teacher through MTNA and serves on the board of the Santa Cruz Branch of MTAC.
 She has been a piano teacher since 1992 and utilizes her psychology degree to inspire and connect with her students.
 Heather has extensive performing experience including a concerto performance with the BYU Chamber Orchestra.